GABETROLL/Tetris3D/docs/blog.md

 - June 29 - now: Polish game

 ## Who is this project for?
-This project is for the programmers, math nerds or Tetris players who'd like to try one of their favorite games with more dimensions, to re-experience the math in the game in a new way, and to learn something new.
+This project is for the programmers, math enthusiasts or Tetris players who'd like to try one of their favorite games with more dimensions, to re-experience the math in the game in a new way, and to learn something new.

 ## Story for Inspiration for my Project
-When I was 13, in 2018, I discovered Tetris.Since that time, I also have loved watching computer science / math / logical videos, specially the ones that talk about higher dimensions.
+When I was 13, in 2018, I discovered Tetris.
+Since that time, I also have loved watching computer science / math / logical videos, specially the ones that talk about higher dimensions.
 (3Blue1Brown, Mathologer, and recently: CodeParade)

 I first started playing Tetris on mobile at tetris.com, and found out that this seemingly simple game was actually pretty tough!
 I spent hours trying to get better, and I realized since my very first session that I was addicted.